All Episodes

 Can't fight it as a criminal case.

-Uh it is what it is, and it isn't that.
+It is what it is, and it isn't that.

-But it's gonna have to be dealt with at some point, and what's happening here in Israel is such Israel cannot lose this.
+And what's happening here in Israel is such Israel cannot lose this.

-Hezbollah must lose this.
+Hezbollah must lose this decisively.

-Decisively, there can be no question.
+There can be no question.

 It has to be such a clear defeat that no amount of PR or spin will change that reality.

-They can put all the pictures up, they can parade all their dead babies all they want, like they've been doing.
+They can parade all their dead babies all they want, like they've been doing.

 Babies they killed, babies they saw to it that were placed in the line of fire.

-They can do that all day long, but at the end of the day, the reality will be they have been defeated.
+They can do that all day long, but the end of the day, the reality will be they have been defeated.

-Thanks, Jose, for the phone call, a brief time out, and he will uh return in earnest.
+A brief time out, and he will return in earnest.

 It's a usual suspects.

-Uh see, Harry Reed, uh Nancy Pelosi.
+Let's see, Harry Reid, Nancy Pelosi.

-Uh well, I don't maybe it's just those two, but the headline says key Democrat leaders in the House and so it's probably just two people.
+Well, maybe it's just those two, but the headline says, key Democrat leaders in the House.

 Probably just two people.